 - Client shall retain responsibility for identifying and approving users and only market and provide products and services through the digital banking user website which they are permitted to solicit or offer by all applicable laws, rules, and regulations.

 - Client shall dictate and have final authority to authorize and approve prospective users through Know Your Customer (KYC), Office of Foreign Asset Control (OFAC), and other mandated screening procedures.
-When Lumin Digital can make mandated screening procedures or risk scoring tools or techniques available through digital banking, Client shall provide and maintain the necessary configuration of such tools or techniques so it is compliant with all applicable laws, rules, and regulations.
+When Lumin Digital can make mandated screening procedures or risk scoring tools or techniques available through digital banking, Client shall provide and maintain the necessary configuration and ongoing monitoring of such tools or techniques so it is compliant with all applicable laws, rules, and regulations.

 - Lumin Digital may provide websites and software that allow its client institution members or consumers who do not yet have a login to the digital banking user website the ability to register with a new credential to access their accounts and sensitive data through digital banking.
 When such features are made available: